mn-lauren/mn-lauren/README.md

 </a>

 ### Pleased to meet you.
 I’m a Hobbyist from Jakarta, Indonesia.
 Beautiful websites and landing pages have always caught my eyes and I used to tweak both Tumblr and Blogger themes.
-Now that I finally have enough spare time in the weekend, I decided to go through the web development curriculum on [freeCodeCamp](https://www.freecodecamp.org/laurentia-mn), Grasshopper and The Odin Project.
+Now that I finally have enough spare time in the weekend, I decided to go through the web development curriculum on [freeCodeCamp](https://www.freecodecamp.org/laurentia-mn).
+I also learn from Grasshopper App, The Odin Project and [W3Schools](https://www.w3profile.com/mn-lauren).
 My current focus is Responsive Web Design and building a practice portfolio.

 - 🦦  Fun fact (1): I love otters, way too much
 - ⚡  Fun fact (2): I actually have a Clinical Psychology degree